Crib Mattress Safety: Everything You Need to Know

 To properly care for your baby's crib mattress, we suggest doing the following:

 - Always use a tightly fitted sheet and/or mattress cover.
 This will help protect the mattress from damage and stains.

-- Clean the mattress cover (or vacuum its surface) on a weekly basis to remove dust and allergens.
+- Clean the mattress cover (or vacuum its surface) every week to remove dust and allergens.

 - Never use harsh chemicals when cleaning the mattress.
-If you need a deeper clean, try mild dish soap and warm water.
+If you need a deeper cleaning, try mild dish soap and warm water.

 Properly caring for the crib mattress will keep your baby (and your next baby!) safe and comfortable for many years to come!

 The perfect crib mattress will be safe, comfortable, high quality, versatile, and offered at a reasonable price.